0x5bfa/FluentHub/.github/PULL_REQUEST_TEMPLATE.md

 ### Before you start
 <!-- Put an 'x' in the brackets to tick -->
 - [ ] Have you checked if a similar PR has already been requested?
+- [ ] Have you built and ran the app?

 ### Related/Fixed issues
 ###### <sup>Address related/fixed issues</sup>